gekatateam/neptunus/plugins/outputs/kafka/README.md

     key_label = ""

     # maximum number of attempts to send a batch of messages
-    # before event will be marked as failed
+    # before events will be marked as failed
     #
     # only messages that ended with:
     # - network timeout error